Mark Esper: Secretary of the Army

 President Donald Trump announced his intention to nominate Esper as Secretary of the Army on June 19, 2017.
 He was Trump's third nominee for the position, following the withdrawals of Vincent Viola and Mark E. Green.
 He was confirmed to this post by an 89–6 vote of the U.S. Senate on November 15, 2017 and sworn in on November 20, 2017.

 During his confirmation hearing before the Senate Armed Services Committee in November 2017, Esper said that he would have three priorities as Army secretary: readiness, modernization (including of the military acquisition process and personnel system), and efficiency.
-He identified taking care of Soldiers, their families, and Department of the Army civilians as an enduring priority.
+He identified taking care of soldiers, their families, and Department of the Army civilians as an enduring priority.

-The Army Vision
+Army vision

-In mid-2018, Esper published a new Army Vision that outlined the goals he wanted to achieve by 2028, as well as the ways and means to get there.
+In mid-2018, Esper published a new Army vision that outlined the goals he wanted to achieve by 2028, as well as the ways and means to get there.
 The Vision focused the service on China as the pacing threat in a future high-intensity conflict.
 The top line goals were growing the force to more than 500,000 active-duty soldiers, building a talent-based "perform or out" personnel system, re-engineering the Army acquisition system by establishing a "Futures Command" to modernize the force, and scouring the service's budget to pay for these improvements.

 Recruiting reform

 Esper championed the return of the Army's iconic "pinks and greens" uniform from World War II as a way to increase morale and pride in the service.

 After missing its recruiting goal in 2017, Esper and his leadership team pursued an overhaul of the service's recruiting enterprise, with a stated focus on growing the force and emphasizing quality over quantity.
 The second part of this approach entailed a series of actions aimed at raising recruit standards, such as limiting waivers for applicants with histories of drug use, bad conduct, or mental health issues, and reducing by half the number of recruits that came from the lowest quality tier.
 At the same time, the Army hired a new marketing firm to refresh its overall approach with a business-like focus on specific objectives.
 This was complemented by an Army push into online outreach and a variety of social media, such as an Army eSports and CrossFit team, all of which helped Army recruiting during the COVID pandemic.
-Esper also brought back the World War II–era "pinks and greens" uniform—the iconic Army attire of the greatest generation—as a rebranding initiative and morale booster for recruiters.
+Esper also brought back the World War II–era "pinks and greens" uniform as a rebranding initiative and morale booster for recruiters.
 In late 2018, the Army developed a "22 City" initiative that put a recruiting focus on major U.S. cities that were traditionally underserved, had little interaction with the U.S. military, and produced a lower-than-expected number of recruits annually.
 The aim was to expand these markets by dramatically increasing the number of Army recruiters, advertising, and visits by senior Army leaders.
 All of these initiatives began seeing positive results by mid-2019.